Position

 How long does it take to become a Traffic Control Flagger?

 The journey to becoming a Traffic Control Flagger can vary.
 Most people complete training in a few weeks.
 Some programs offer accelerated options that take less time.
 The length of training depends on the program and the individual's pace.
 Many programs include both classroom instruction and hands-on practice.
-This ensures that new flaggers learn the necessary skills.
+This ensures that learners understand both theory and practical skills.

 Traffic Control Flagger Job Description Sample

 The Traffic Control Flagger is responsible for ensuring the safety and efficiency of traffic flow during construction or maintenance activities.
-This role involves directing traffic, maintaining clear communication with drivers, and ensuring compliance with traffic regulations.
+They will direct traffic, manage pedestrian flow, and communicate with drivers and other workers to prevent accidents and delays.

 Responsibilities:

-• Communicate effectively with drivers to ensure smooth traffic flow and safety.
+• Communicate with drivers and pedestrians to manage traffic flow and prevent accidents.

-• Monitor traffic conditions and adjust traffic control measures as necessary.
+• Monitor traffic conditions and adjust traffic control measures as needed.

 Qualifications